transat/CustomFontLoader/README.md

     }
     ```

-4. In your SwiftUI views, use the customFont(_:size:) modifier to apply the custom font to a text element:
+4. In your SwiftUI views, use the `customFont()` modifier to apply the custom font to a text element:

    ```swift
     import CustomFontLoader